DocsIntroductionGetting Started

 Go to Settings → API Keys → New key in your dashboard.

-Give it a name like Production Worker and copy the key — it starts with sk_live_ and is shown only once.
+Give it a name like Production and copy the key — it starts with sk_live_ and is shown only once.
 If you lose it, delete it and create a new one.

 Security note: API keys are hashed before being stored.
 Koryla can never recover your original key.